geoffrey-diederichs/ROP_Emporium/README.md

 ## [split](./02_split/)

-Setting arguments for a function's call.
+Setting arguments to a function's call.

 ## [callme](./03_callme/)